DrakeLin/interballing/README.md

 ## What's next for InterBalling
 We can quickly and easily add functionality for predicting future player performance over the next week, next month, and next year using InterSystems AutoML!
 We really wanted to build this in time for the end of the hackathon, but we unfortunately ran out.
 It will be a great demonstration of AutoML's capability, hopefully with some algorithm similar to regression!

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.